taiansu/dextruct/README.md

 ```

 ### Map
-Destricting assignment on `Map`, then as well, fill the keys missing in the right hand side map,
+Destructing assignment on `Map`, then as well, fill the keys missing in the right hand side map,
 with filler.
 ```iex
 iex> %{a: a, b: b, c: c} <~ %{a: 1}